joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 We decided to pick the best 3 configurations and execute them up to 30 epochs, and against assess them against the test partition of our data.
 In this case, we started the execution with a learning rate of 0.001 and adapted it with a scheduler.

+**Note**.
+The initial pick of the models was made using metrics on train partition by mistake.
+We report some of those odels nonetheless as they are amongst the top 10 performers in the validaiton partition.

 Scheduler definition:
 ```python
 scheduler = ReduceLROnPlateau(optimizer, mode='min', factor=0.1, patience=2)